Segregation of Duties in Security

 Where It Appears in Real Systems or Security Workflow

-Segregation of duties appears in financial systems, privileged-access approvals, change management, identity administration, and compliance controls.
+Segregation of duties appears in privileged-access approvals, financial systems, change management, identity administration, and compliance controls.
 Organizations use it where a single actor controlling request, approval, execution, and review would create too much unchecked power.

 Practical Example